 Assumptions

 This project assumes that the model is to be used for wind tunnel testing and must withstand the forces associated with it.
-The mechanism to make the nose articulate is not designed for full scale, live fire testing.
-The model’s external surfaces will be fabricated from aluminum, as is standard for tunnel models because of its machinability, strength, lightness, and smoothness.
-Prototypes may be 3D printed or fabricated from other materials.
+Therefore, the model’s external surfaces will be fabricated from aluminum, as is standard for tunnel models because of its machinability, strength, lightness, and smoothness The mechanism to make the nose articulate is not designed for full scale, live fire testing. .
+The model length will not exceed 32 inches to ensure testing is feasible, and deflectable fins will be introduced to the projectile to study their effects.
+Certain parts will be re-used from the previous year’s project to reduce the overall cost of the project, as well as reduce time spent on ordering parts.
+New parts or parts that cannot be re-used may be 3D printed or fabricated from other materials.
+CAD drawings are expected to be finished by early February to allow adequate time for machining and assembly.

 Stakeholders